 No internet access after connecting using GVC in "Route all traffic" with "WAN Load-Balancing"

-No internet access after connecting using GVC in "Route all traffic" with "WAN Load-Balancing" configured on SonicWall.
+DESCRIPTION: No internet access after connecting using GVC in "Route all traffic" with "WAN Load-Balancing" configured on SonicWall.

 There are multiple WAN connections on Sonicwall and you have configured them in "Round-Robin / Ratio-Based / Spill-over" Load Balancing method.
 You have also configured "Route All traffic" WANGroup VPN policy to route the GVC users internet traffic through the Sonicwall.